skippyr/libtdk/DOCS.md

 A color can be applied by using the left shifting operator (`<<`) with an instance of a color class against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
 To be removed, you must apply an instance of the [`XColor`](#xcolor-class) class constructed with the ANSI code [`XColorCode::Default`](#xcolorcode-enum-class) in the layer where the color has been applied.

-Colors are not applied if the stream being affected is being redirected or piped.
-Using a hex or RGB colors require the terminal to have truecolor support.

 The following example outputs the demo of three colors using different formats.
 Some colors are part of the [Flamerial](https://github.com/skippyr/flamerial) theme:

 ```cpp